Science and Philosophy

 The Domain of Science:

 Science is a systematic method of acquiring knowledge about the physical world.
 As a methodology for knowledge acquisition it is concerned with epistemology.
 As an intellectual discipline having a distinct body of interest, namely the physical world, it is concerned with ontological roots of its fundamental conceptions of the physical world as viewed from the perspective of each of its scientific specializations (physics, chemistry, biology, psychology, sociology).
-When science is fully aware of its epistemological and ontological foundations, it can deal with theoretical problems aiming at understanding the physical world and identify which aspects of those problems are ontological (concerned with the nature of the physical world as such) and which are epistemological (concerned with how science formulates, tests, validates, and classifies its observations, conclusions and theories).
+Only when science is fully aware of its epistemological and ontological foundations, can it hope to deal, in a non-contradictory manner, with theoretical problems aiming at understanding the physical world and identify which aspects of those problems are essentially ontological (concerned with the nature of the physical world as such) and which are essentially epistemological (concerned with how science formulates, tests, validates, and classifies its observations, conclusions and theories).

-When science goes fundamentally wrong, and produces theories, doctrines, or explanations that, disregarding its philosophical foundations, are fundamentally incoherent and do not properly reflect the nature of existence, it can take many years (sometimes decades or centuries) for science to correct its concepts, methods and theories.
+When science ignores or forgets its philosophical foundations, it inevitably goes fundamentally wrong, and produces theories, doctrines, methods, practices or explanations that are fundamentally incoherent and do not properly reflect the nature of existence.
+It can take many years (sometimes decades or centuries) for science to correct its false concepts, methods or theories.

-Yet science and philosophy learn from each other and are actually (or properly should be) partners in the quest for knowledge of the world in which we live.
+Yet science and philosophy learn from each other and are actually (or properly should be) partners in the quest for the shared goal: knowledge of the world in which we live.
 Science (ideally) offers more and more precise as well as integrated factual knowledge about the physical world, as a result of its careful methods and instruments of observation, experimentation and testing of its data, hypotheses and theories.
-Science in this way yields more facts for philosophy to think about and assess from the point of view of the epistemological and ontological perspective.
-We see this today most clearly with regard to the nature of quantum mechanics and its philosophical problems.
+Science in this way yields more facts for philosophy to think about and assess from the point of view of the science’s underlying epistemology and ontology We see this today most clearly with regard to the nature of quantum mechanics and its philosophical problems.

 The Current Disharmony Between Science and Philosophy

-On the other hand, many scientists today believe that they have important scientific knowledge to offer the different schools of philosophy.
-Many physicists believe that scientific concepts should replace philosophical concepts of: real, reality, time, space, motion, infinity, the void, continuity, quantization, potentiality, actuality, causality, probability, chance, certainty, and relativity, to name some of the most common.
-Biologist believe that they have better definitions of life, death, procreation and evolution, to name but a few, But science does not stop its etymological ambitions here.
+In the same spirit of harmony, many scientists today believe that science has important scientific knowledge to offer the the various schools of philosophy.
+Going even farther, many physicists today believe that scientific concepts should replace philosophical concepts, specifically the concepts of real, reality, time, space, motion, infinity, the void, continuity, quantization, potentiality, actuality, causality, probability, chance, certainty, and relativity, to name some of the most common.
+Biologist, in particular, believe that they have better definitions of life, death, procreation and evolution, to name but a few, Psychology believes that philosophy should adopt and replace concepts of consciousness, mind, perception, sensation, emotion, and cognition with modern behaviorist or materialist definitions of these fundamental concepts.
+But science does not stop its etymological ambitions here.
 Psychology, for example, goes on to argue that even ethical and social concepts in philosophy should be replaced by scientific ‘equivalents’.
-These include the concepts of fairness, justice, freedom, and dignity (see in particular the Darwinian psychologist B. F. Skinner).
+These include the concepts of justice, freedom, and dignity (see in particular the Darwinian psychologist B. F. Skinner).

 The Proper Partnership Between Science and Philosophy